jerome-trc/biomorph/ATTRIB.md

 Auto Shotgun sprites are courtesy of id Software LLC, Infinity Ward, Inc., and were edited by Realm667 user Captain Toenail.

+Nailgun and Nail sprites are courtesy of ZDoom forum user osjclatchford, with fixes by Hellstorm Archon.

 Plasma Cannon sprites (as well as those of the Plasma Globule) are courtesy of id Software LLC and Midway Games Inc., and were edited by Realm667 user Robot J.

 Autocannon and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.